thblt/tkacz-abandoned/README.md

 	 (Ignore the long “WARNING: Could not find any external (...) before trying again.”
 3. cp /Developer/Applications/Qt/plugins/imageformats/libqsvg.dylib dist/Tkacz.app/Contents/PlugIns/imageformats/
 4. macdeployqt dist/Tkacz.app (Yes, again.
 That's because I haven't found a way to make it aware of the need to embed the SVG lib, but the app crashes after manual embedding.
 The second run seems to fix that.

+# Naming conventions (C++)

+**some_file.h** is for files in core/, part of the core api.
+Each file contains a set of classes logically assembled for a single purpose.
+**CamelCase.h** is for files who contain only a single class, mostly in gui/